New developments in the application of TRIZ to solving problems in complex systems, including business and social ones

 How to Advance TRIZ into an Exact Science

-Victor Fey, TRIZ Master, is Principal of The TRIZ Group, LLC, and a close associate of Genrich Altshuller, the founder of TRIZ.
+Victor Fey, TRIZ Master, is CEO of GEN TRIZ, LLC, and a close associate of Genrich Altshuller, the founder of TRIZ.
 Victor Fey has over 35 years’ experience in TRIZ research, training, and application.
 Since The TRIZ Group’s inception in 1995, Victor has collected more than two decades of consulting experience serving the Global 1000.
 His work has ranged the gamut from teaching, coaching and consulting, to facilitating and leading cross-functional teams in delivering critical breakthrough product and technology solutions.
 Only at Hyundai-Kia Motors, his consulting effort resulted in obtaining over 100 patents with an estimated ROI of $100 million.

 Among his clients are ABB, Autoliv, Bosch, Chrysler, Delphi, Dow Chemicals, Ericson, Eaton, Ford, Hyundai, ITT, Mars, Motorola, Nokia, Siemens, Owens Illinois, Sherman Williams, and many others.
 From 1997 through 2014, he was an Adjunct Professor at Wayne State University, where he taught the first graduate-level course in TRIZ in the West.
 He has lectured on the subject at MIT, Stevens Institute of Technology, Chalmers University, Technion, and others.
 He chairs International TRIZ Association’s R&D Council, as well as the Education Committee of the Altshuller Institute for TRIZ Studies.
 His books include “Effective Innovation: The Development of Winning Technologies”, published by ASME Press and “Innovation on Demand: New Product Development Using TRIZ”, released by Cambridge University Press (translated to Korean).